 - Statins lower cholesterol, but cause muscle aches and pains, increase your risk of diabetes, and might affect your cognitive reasoning.

-But that’s what happens to other people, most of us don’t worry about side effects until it happens to them.
+We all like to think that’s what happens to other people, most of us don’t worry about side effects until it happens to them.
 But it happened to me, Suzanne, the founder of MedShadow.
 I had an adverse effect from a drug that wasn’t discovered for 15 years.
 Before I was born, my mother was prescribed a drug, DES, that was supposed to help her pregnancy.
 Instead, it affected the fetus’ fertility organs.
 I was that fetus and DES affected my fertility organs, leaving me without the ability to bear a child.
 That drug was given to about five million pregnant women before it was finally banned in pregnancy.
 For more about my story and why I launched MedShadow, click here.
 If you would like to know more about DES, go to our sister site: DESAction.

 Side effects are personal.
 They can seriously affect you and your family’s health.